 A. We pay out by the 30th of the month following sales.
 For example, we will pay you for calendar February month sales by March 30th.
 It may take a few business days for the payment to post to your bank account.
 In that case, you may see the payment in your bank account during the first few days of April, following the example above.

 - Q. What method of payment do you use?

-A. We will make your payments by Electronic Funds Transfer which is a bank-to-bank transfer.
+A. We will make your payments by Electronic Funds Transfer which is a bank-to-bank transfer (payments within the US are via ACH and outside the US are via USD SWIFT wire).
 We do not currently offer any other payment methods – please ensure that you are able to receive payments in this manner.
 Valve is unable to provide additional documentation to help you receive your funds.

 - Q. I need to provide my bank with additional documentation regarding purpose of the payments.
 What do I do?

 A. You can access the Steam Distribution Agreement (SDA) that you signed through the Steamworks onboarding process to show your bank proof of the incoming funds.

 - Q. Can you split my payment to more than one bank account?